 Wikipedia serves as a good example of how machine translation errors can occur and reinforce gender bias.
 Wikipedia’s entries tend to be geographically diverse, lengthy, and refer to subjects in the third person, which leads to the use of a lot of pronouns.
 Because of this, Wikipedia entries (particularly biographies) often have potential to cause machine translation errors related to gender, especially if an article refers to a person explicitly early in a sentence, but not later on.

 How Errors Can Be Resolved

-Let’s look at Google as an example of a company aiming to resolve machine translation mistakes in regards to gender.
-Google acknowledges that their translation tools struggle with errors that lead to reinforcing gender bias.
+Let’s look at Google as an example of a company aiming to resolve machine translation mistakes regarding gender.
+Google acknowledges that its translation tools struggle with errors that lead to reinforcing gender bias.
 They believe that they need to advance translation techniques to surpass single sentences.
-Doing this requires setting new metrics for measuring their progress, as well as creating datasets with the most commonly encountered context-related errors.
+Doing this requires setting new metrics for measuring their progress and creating datasets with the most commonly encountered context-related errors.
 They’re facing a significant challenge.
-Translation errors related to gender are very sensitive, as they can incorrectly refer to someone and how they self identify.
+Translation errors related to gender are susceptible, as they can incorrectly refer to someone and how they self-identify.

 Google is working towards long-term improvements on their machine learning systems so they can continuously improve how they translate pronouns and gender.

 In recent years there’s been more awareness that these biases exist and machine translation engineers are trying their best to resolve this issue quickly, but it’s no easy endeavor since gender works so differently in all languages.
 Even though many advancements have been made in the machine translation industry, work still needs to be done.
 In all reality, a human translator is much better equipped to handle such sensitive issues like gender.